jayakrishna1509/The-Sparks-Foundation_GRIP-Task-2/README.md

 ->Once click the commit,then the automatically the files are pushed

-->Check the repository onec, the upload file has been saved
+->Check the repository once, the upload file has been saved

 ->This repository is for my internship of the project, task based work